 Egypt re-recognised the Republic of Estonia on 6 September 1991.
 Diplomatic relations were established on 2 January 1992.
 In March 2010, the Estonian Embassy in

 Cairo was opened.
 The Estonian Embassy in Cairo is the only Estonian Embassy in an Arab country and on the continent of Africa.

-The Estonian Ambassador in Cairo is Mr. Paul Teesalu.
-Ambassador Teesalu is also accredited to the League of Arab States.
+The Estonian Ambassador in Cairo is Mr. Paul Teesalu (presentation of letter of credence 5 December 2010).
+Ambassador Teesalu is also accredited to the League of Arab States and the African Union.

-March 2009 – Foreign Minister Urmas Paet met Egyptian Foreign Minister Ahmed Aboul Gheit in Cairo prior to the international donors’ conference for the reconstruction of Gaza
+March 2009 – Foreign Minister Urmas Paet met Egyptian Foreign Minister Ahmed Aboul Gheit in Cairo prior to the international donors’ conference of Gaza.

 - Agreement for economic, technical and research co-operation between the Government of the Republic of Estonia and the Government of the Arab Republic of Egypt (came into force 9 February 1999)